-The majority of types of thrombophilia are associated with an increased risk of VTE.
-The risk of thrombosis is highest in patients with AT deficiency.
-Hereditary thrombophilia is also associated with an increased risk of all forms of VTE, including cerebral sinus vein thrombosis, abdominal venous thrombosis (most frequently affecting the portal vein and hepatic veins), and upper extremity VTE.
+Hereditary thrombophilia is associated with an increased risk of all forms of VTE, including cerebral sinus vein thrombosis, abdominal venous thrombosis (most frequently affecting the portal vein and hepatic veins), and upper extremity VTE.
 The risk of recurrent thrombosis varies with thrombophilias and is only slightly higher in patients heterozygous for factor V Leiden and the G20210A mutation than in the general population.

 A rare complication of protein C or protein S deficiency is skin necrosis.

 An increased risk of arterial thromboembolism, and particularly of ischemic stroke, is observed in patients with antiphospholipid syndrome and those with the JAK2 617VF mutation and associated thrombocytosis; a small increase in risk may also be attributable to other thrombophilias.

 1. Indications for diagnostic workup of thrombophilia: There are few indications for routine thrombophilia screening.
 It might be considered in patients with a strong history of VTE in first-degree relatives, in patients with VTE in atypical locations (eg, abdominal veins), and in selected patients planning pregnancy or combined contraceptive use.
 Testing may be indicated in selected patients who are considering discontinuation of anticoagulation where the presence of the thrombophilia (particularly the lupus anticoagulant) may influence the discontinuation discussion.
-Experts also advise a focused work-up in patients aged <50 years with arterial thrombosis despite no risk factors, such as young patients with myocardial infarction.
+Experts also advise a focused workup in patients aged <50 years with arterial thrombosis despite no risk factors, such as young patients with myocardial infarction.
 Testing in these patients should include antiphospholipid antibody testing, homocysteine, and lipoprotein(a), as well as testing for more conventional risk factors for premature arterial thrombosis including lipids and a comprehensive assessment and treatment of other risk factors, such as diabetes and hypertension.